Where-Mental-Wellness-Meets-Metaverse/HypnoNeuro/visuals/README.md

 This shows that policies on paper may not translate into psychological safety in practice.
 HypnoNeuro’s value lies in letting people access care *without having to take time off, explain themselves, or face HR stigma.*

+---

+## Insight: Suicide Death Rates Reveal Deep Disparities

+CDC data shows extreme differences in suicide rates based on sex, race/ethnicity, and age.
+For example, males die by suicide nearly **four times more often than females**, and American Indian/Alaska Native populations face the **highest rate** among all racial groups.

+Older adults and young people alike show elevated risks, revealing that suicide isn’t confined to any one demographic.
+These disparities demand accessible, stigma-free, and culturally responsive support — which decentralized platforms like HypnoNeuro are uniquely positioned to provide.